 This table shows the opening times for each subject.
 Tutorials fill up quickly, so it's important to be prepared and ready at the tutorial opening times.
 Before tutorials are available to enrol in, they will be green.
 When they open they will be yellow.
 If tutorials are full, they will be pink.

 You may not get the first choice you were hoping for, so you may need to select another option.

 Once you find your preferred available class in yellow click on it to make your selection, then click ‘enrol now’.
 When you have successfully enrolled in a tutorial, it will appear in ‘my timetable’.

 If you need more help, you can click on ‘familiarise yourself with this process’, which will take you to a range of FAQs.

 If you are enrolled in a tutorial but wish to swap it for a different tutorial time, you can do this in SOLS by following the steps below.

-Important: You can only swap tutorial times in SOLS during the tutorial enrolment period.
+Important: You can only swap tutorial times in SOLS during the tutorial enrolment period, and if your desired tutorial still has a place available.
 Once the enrolment period closes, you will need to contact your Subject Coordinator to request a transfer.